getporter/terraform-mixin/README.md

-# Helm Mixin for Porter
+# terraform Mixin for Porter

-This is a Helm mixin for [Porter](https://github.com/deislabs/porter).
+This is a terraform mixin for [Porter](https://github.com/deislabs/porter).